Name: Shepherd Neame Visitor Centre

 Tutored tastings usually consist of 6 samples which equate to around 2.5 units of alcohol.*

-Visitors under the age of 18 years old are not permitted to participate in the tasting.
+* Visitors under the age of 18 years old will only be admitted on pre-arranged educational tours and are not permitted to participate in the tasting.
 Therefore a soft drink will be provided for visitors under the age of 18 years old.

 Chance to look in brewery shop